 The key question you should ask yourself before starting any new venture is:

 Do I want to make meaning?

 Usually it takes something drastic to wake us up.
-In my case, as I wrote in The Numbers Game, it was a complete loss of my “online teaching busyness” due to the economic and political instability in the countries I worked with.
+In my case, as I wrote in my book Flowers in the Frost, it was a complete loss of my “online teaching busyness” due to the economic and political instability in the countries I worked with.

 The 5 lessons a day were gone.
 The students were gone, one by one.
 I didn’t have the work for the teachers.
 I had no work left for me either.

 I began asking myself the question I never had the time to ask.

 The question that should have been asked in the first place.

 The question that was stifled by too much noise of running around looking for students.

 In one of my favorite movies, You’ve Got Mail, the main character Kathleen Kelly (Meg Ryan) faces the closing of her small business, her mother’s bookstore.
 She’s done all she can to save it, but she realizes that the store has to be closed anyway.